A Halloween story that expands on the folk song "Faithful Johnny," along with bits of folklore to flesh it out.

 Lore and tales of mead, honey, and wassailing in the Germanic cultures of the Germans, Norse, Anglo-Saxons, and English.

 The strange and spooky tale of Nera at Samhain (aka Halloween), including folklore, history, and customs.
 Includes "The Hosting of the Sidhe" by William Butler Yeats.

 The folklore and tales of ales and beers and brewing, by the ancient insular Celts.

 The lore of mead, honey, and bees in the ancient insular Celtic lands.

 Tales both sinister and fun, of the devil across the Celtic lands, including Ireland, Wales, Cornwall, Scotland, and Brittany.

 Folklore, the occult, and other supernatural activities surrounding crossroads.

-The Flying Trojans' haunted Lyford school and the Satanic Scare of the 1980s and its effect on Lyford, Parke County, Indiana.
+This article review the Flying Trojans haunted Lyford school and the Satanic Scare of the 1980s and its effect on Lyford, Parke County, Indiana.

 Man's Best Friend is also the Underworld's best friend and guardian.

 Tales of the awesome women from my family tree